-Keeping patients’ natural smiles whole and healthy for life is our number one priority.
-That’s why our dental practice is focused on preventive dental care.
+Keeping patients’ natural smiles whole and healthy for life is one of our highest priorities.
+That’s why our dental office is focused on preventive dental care.
 From regular checkups and cleanings to educating patients on the best practices for at-home hygiene, our team is dedicated to helping you achieve and maintain their optimal level of oral health.
-Contact your Corpus Christi Dentist, Dr. Sarah Pitarra to find out more about preventive dental care, or schedule your first appointment with our knowledgeable team.
+Contact your Corpus Christi Dentist, Dr. Sarah Pitarra to find out more about preventive dentistry in Corpus Christi, TX, or schedule your first appointment with our knowledgeable team.

 That’s why our dentist and team are dedicated to helping patients achieve and maintain their healthiest smiles.
 We know the importance of keeping smiles healthy and beautiful, and that’s the goal of preventive dental care.
 Twice each year, patients should visit our team for a preventive checkup and professional teeth cleaning.
-These visits give our team the opportunity to access smiles for signs of common oral health concerns, including tooth decay, gum disease, bruxism (teeth grinding and clenching), temporomandibular joint (TMJ) disorder, and oral cancer.
-Our hygienists carefully remove bacteria, plaque, and tartar from even the most difficult to access parts of teeth.
+These visits give our team the opportunity to assess smiles for signs of common oral health concerns, including tooth decay, gum disease, bruxism (teeth grinding and clenching), temporomandibular joint (TMJ) disorder, and oral cancer.
+Our hygienists carefully remove bacteria, plaque, and tartar from even the hard-to-reach areas.

 Dental sealants may be the simplest, most effective method for protecting smiles from tooth decay.
 Typically recommended for young children who are still developing their oral hygiene skills, dental sealants are applied to the surfaces of teeth in liquid form and set into place, forming a thin, invisible layer of protective coating over teeth.
-As the name suggests, bacteria are sealed out, protecting teeth for up to ten years with just one, quick application that can be completed during any dental checkup.
+As the name suggests, bacteria are sealed out, protecting teeth for up to ten years.
+This is a single, quick application that can be completed during any dental checkup.

 Oral Cancer Screenings

 In recent years, electric toothbrushes have become increasingly popular.
 Like traditional toothbrushes, electric brushes have bristles that work to remove bacteria and plaque from teeth, but they also utilize vibration to remove damaging plaque and tartar buildup from areas that traditional brushes don’t reach.
-The Sonicare brand of toothbrushes vibrate tens of thousands more strokes each second than similar electric toothbrushes, making it the ideal oral hygiene product for any patient.
-If you have questions about the best practices and products to maximize oral hygiene at home, don’t hesitate to contact our team.
+The Phillips Sonicare brand of toothbrushes vibrate tens of thousands more strokes each second than similar electric toothbrushes, making it the ideal oral hygiene product for any patient.
+If you have questions about oral hygiene tips or products to maximize oral hygiene at home, don’t hesitate to contact our team.
 We’re happy to help you find the right materials to keep your smile healthy for life.

 Gum Disease Treatment